Sapphire Solar Farm NSW

 Operations

-The project operates in accordance with relevant approval conditions and management plans.
+The project is operating in accordance with relevant approval conditions and management plans.
 Compliance with conditions of approval and management plans is monitored as required throughout the life of the project.

 Current Stage